wxMaxima-developers/wxmaxima/Compiling.md

 Building wxMaxima from source
 -----------------------------

-To build wxMaxima from sources you need to have a C++ compiler and the wxWidgets library installed.
+To build wxMaxima from sources you need to have a C++ compiler, wxWidgets >= 3.0 (including development headers) and CMake >= 3.7 installed.

 ### Compiling wxMaxima on Linux and Linux-like systems (Cygwin, MacPorts, Fink, Homebrew,...)